-V. Best Practices for Collection and Use of Personally Identifiable Information (PII)
+V. Best Practices for Collection and Use of Personally Identifiable Information

-Recipients who collect PII are required to have a publicly available privacy policy that describes standards on the usage and maintenance of the PII they collect.
-DHS defines personally identifiable information (PII) as any information that permits the identity of an individual to be directly or indirectly inferred, including any information that is linked or linkable to that individual.
+Recipients who collect personally identifiable information (PII) are required to have a publicly available privacy policy that describes standards on the usage and maintenance of the PII they collect.
+DHS defines PII as any information that permits the identity of an individual to be directly or indirectly inferred, including any information that is linked or linkable to that individual.
 Recipients may also find the DHS Privacy Impact Assessments: Privacy Guidance and Privacy Template as useful resources respectively.